A priori bounds for quasi-linear SPDEs in the full sub-critical regime

-In our prior work \cite{otto2018parabolic}, we developed two key analytic tools (see Section \ref{sec:jets}) which applied for arbitrary $\alpha>0$, but applied them in the more restricted regime $\alpha>\frac{1}{2}$.
+In our prior work \cite{otto2018parabolic}, we developed two key analytic tools (see Section \ref{sec:jets}) which applied to arbitrary $\alpha>0$, but applied them in the more restricted regime $\alpha>\frac{1}{2}$.
 In fact, in \cite{otto2018parabolic} we considered a more general problem of developing a well-posedness theory for the linear problem with rough coefficients\footnote{Extending the linear theory developed in \cite{otto2018parabolic} to arbitrary $\alpha>0$ remains an interesting and challenging open problem.}.
 In the present article, we do not use linear well-posedness theory to treat the non-linear problem \eqref{eq:PDEintro}.
 Instead, we shift our perspective and analyze the non-linear problem directly.
 Our main result is an \emph{a priori} bound on smooth solutions to a renormalized version of \eqref{eq:PDEintro}.
 We provide a framework that applies to all sub-critical regularities $\alpha>0$ and all space dimensions $\di$.
-The input for our theory is a structural assumption on the forcing, cf.\@ Assumptions \ref{sne1} and \ref{jc73}, which amounts to assuming that various multi-linear functionals of the `noise' $\xi$ have already been renormalized in an ``off-line" probabilistic step.
-General results in this direction have been established in \cite{chandra2016analytic}, though we leave open the question of making the precise connection between our assumptions and their general results on BPHZ renormalization.
-We emphasize that the renormalization terms are local in $u$ and can be constructed explicitly in terms of derivatives of the non-linearity $a$ and partial information on $\xi$, cf.\@ \eqref{jc66}.
-In particular, assuming that $\xi$ is the realization of a suitable space-time random process with a law that is even in the spatial directions, we expect this partial information to depend only on the law of this process.

-We now introduce some basic notations and then proceed to a statement of the main result.
-Throughout the paper we use the shorthand notation $\txv:=(\tv,\xv)$, $\syv:=(\sv,\yv)$, and $\rzv:=(\rv,\zv)$ for space-time points.
-Anisotropy in the directions of time and space is due to the parabolic operator $\partial_{\tv}-a_0\Deltap $ and its mapping properties on the scale of H\"older spaces (\emph{i.e.}, Schauder theory), which imposes its intrinsic (Carnot-Carath\'eodory) metric given by
+The aforementioned shift in perspective comes with the following merit.
+Rather than arguing entirely within the class of modelled distributions (which would be forced upon us if we had to pass through e.g.~a contraction mapping principle), we show that any solution to the renormalized equation admits a local description under the mere assumption of local smallness of the supremum norm.